Call for postdocs

 Selection of candidates

-To be considered for the UL excellence programme, please follow the instructions on this page:
+To be considered for the UL excellenceship programme, please follow the instructions on this webpage, given in the tabs above:

-Complete these steps by the 30th of April 2026 to be enrolled to the UL excellence programme.
+Complete these steps by the 1th of June 2026 to be enrolled to the UL excellenceship programme.

 Please choose a suitable supervisor.